GianniGM/KotlinLab/README.md

 # KotlinLab: Samples and Exercises

-This repo contains a bunch of basic examples useful to take the first steps on Kotlin Programming Language and its features.
+This repo contains a bunch of basic examples useful to take first steps on Kotlin Programming Language and its features.

 It contains:
 1. __Hello World__